Samillion/ModernZ/README.md

 │
 └───scripts
         modernz.lua
-        thumbfast.lua
+        thumbfast.lua (optional)
 ```

 > [!TIP]
 > More information about files locations can be found [here](https://mpv.io/manual/master/#files)

 ## Configuration File
-To customize options or colors, you can add `modernz.conf` in the `script-opts` folder, then add and change the options in there as you like.
+To customize options or colors, you can add `modernz.conf` in the `script-opts` folder, then add the options in there as you like.

 An example of a `modernz.conf` file: